The Benefits of Sunshine

 Heat stroke can occur when your body overheats, and it’s serious business.
 It requires immediate emergency treatment to avoid brain and organ damage.
 Anyone is susceptible to heat stroke, and with the temperatures and humidity we endure here in the South, everyone should know how to recognize and tend to heat stroke victims.
 Here are eight signs and symptoms that point to heat stroke:

-Altered behavior/mental state including confusion, slurred speech, irritability,
+– Altered behavior/mental state including confusion, slurred speech, irritability, or seizures

 – Rapid breathing